zenml-io/zenml-plugins/huggingface_sagemaker_deployer/README.md

 # Huggingface Model to Sagemaker Endpoint: Automating training and deployment with ZenML

 While almost every Huggingface model can be easily deployed to AWS Sagemaker endpoints, it is often desirous to automate this flow.
-This project showcases one way of using ZenML pipelines to achieve the following flow:
+This project showcases one way of using ZenML pipelines to achieve this:

 - Train/Finetune a NLP model and push to Huggingface Hub
 - Promote this model from staging to production
-- Deploy the model at the Production Stage to a Sagemaker endpoint
+- Deploy the model at the `Production` Stage to a Sagemaker endpoint

 The above flow is achieved in a repeatable, fully tracked pipeline that is observable across the organization.
 Let's see how this works.